unepwcmc/ProtectedPlanet/docs/wdpa.md

 The WDPA modules have [documentation](../lib/modules/wdpa/README.md) available.

+##### Imported Data Retention

+The WDPA is imported in to the Rails database (e.g. `pp_development`) and consists of three tables: polygon, points and source.
+Although these aren't used in the general running of the application, they are kept so that we can generate downloads with the WDPA Data Standard without having to re-transform the data back to how it started.

+You can find more info in the [download documentation](downloads.md).

 #### Map Tiles and Geometries

 Map tiles are stored and rendered by [CartoDB](http://cartodb.com).
 Due